recursionpharma/rxrx1-utils/README.md

 ## Preprocessing

 Reading individual image files can become an IO bottleneck during training.
-This is will be a common problem faced by people who use this dataset so we are also releasing an example script to pack the images into TFRecords.
+This is will be a common problem faced by people who use this dataset so we are also releasing an example script to pack the images into TFRecords and `zarr` files.
 We are also making available some pre-created TFRecords available in Google Cloud Storage.
 Read more about the [provided TFRecords below](#provided-tfrecords).

 ### images2tfrecords